Skip to main content

 ├── src/

-│ │ ├── greetings-resource.ts # the resource that orchestrate the lifecycle of greetings
+│ ├── greetings-agent.ts # the agent that orchestrates the lifecycle of greetings

-│ │ ├── hello-workflow.ts # A workflow that take in parameter a name and say "hello ${name}"
+│ └── hello-workflow.ts # a workflow that takes a name as parameter and outputs "hello ${name}"

 ├── package.json